Italian cruiser Francesco Ferruccio: Construction and service

 Francesco Ferruccio, named after the condottiere Francesco Ferruccio, was laid down at the Naval Dockyard in Venice on 19 August 1899 and launched on 23 April 1902, when she was named by the Duchess of Genoa.
 She was completed on 1 September 1905.
 During the 1905 fleet maneuvers, she was assigned to the "hostile" force blockading La Maddalena, Sardinia.
-Together with her sister ships Giuseppe Garibaldi and Varese, the ship was in Marseilles, France on 15–16 September 1906 to participate in a fleet review for Armand Fallières, President of France, on the latter date.
+Together with her sister ships Giuseppe Garibaldi and Varese, the ship was in Marseille, France on 15–16 September 1906 to participate in a fleet review for Armand Fallières, President of France, on the latter date.
 Francesco Ferruccio made a cruise to the Levant in July 1909 and was deployed to Crete from 26 June 1910 to January 1911, returning to Taranto on 25 January.

 When the Italo-Turkish War began on 29 September 1911, Francesco Ferruccio assigned to the 4th Division of the 2nd Squadron of the Mediterranean Fleet, together with her sisters Giuseppe Garibaldi and Varese.
 Francesco Ferruccio and Giuseppe Garibaldi bombarded Tripoli on 3–4 October while Varese stood offshore to watch for any Ottoman ships.
 The desultory bombardment killed 12 Ottoman soldiers and severely wounded 23 more in addition to 7 dead civilians.
 On 13 October, the three sisters sailed to Augusta, Sicily to recoal.
 Francesco Ferruccio and Giuseppe Garibaldi bombarded Beirut on 24 February 1912, sinking the elderly Ottoman ironclad Avnillâh and forced the torpedo boat Ankara to scuttle itself.
 Varese is sometimes credited with participating also in the bombardment.
 The bombardment killed over 140 civilians and wounded more than 200 more.
 The ship was then transferred to Libya and remained there for the rest of the war.
 During the First Balkan War, she was deployed to Albania from 18 February to 5 June 1913 and then made another deployment there from 4 January to 7 February 1914.